lmbxmu/RBNN/readme.md

 We encourage the readers to have a look at the materials of [reviewers' comments](https://github.com/lmbxmu/RBNN/blob/master/RBNN_reviewer_comment.pdf) and [authors' responses](https://github.com/lmbxmu/RBNN/blob/master/RBNN_author_response.pdf) which might explain your potential questions w.r.t. our paper.
 Any problem beyond that, please contact the first author (lmbxmu@stu.xmu.edu.cn or linmb007 if you are using wechat) or the third author (ianhsu@stu.xmu.edu.cn).
 Also, you can post issues with github, but sometimes we could not receive github emails thus may ignore the posted issues (sorry if it happens).

+Our rotation design can be combined with most existing methods to boost the performance by reducing the angular bias, such as XNOR-Net and Bi-real.

 ## Citation
 If you find RBNN useful in your research, please consider citing:
 ```